 |

-Cedar Key is not your average Florida destination - it is "old Florida" or "original Florida" or better yet, "before Disney" Florida.
-Quaint streets lined with shops, friendly people, real food, funky art, and peace.
-Cedar Key is a fishing village with a tourist trade.
-The tourist trade is mostly seasonal and visitors are usually looking for the laid back sort of vacation that most only dream about.
+Cedar Key is not your average Florida destination - Cedar Key is "old Florida" or "original Florida" or better yet, "before Disney" Florida.
+Quaint streets lined with shops, friendly people, real food, funky art, and peaceful relaxation.
+Cedar Key is a clamming, fishing, and artist village with a tourist trade.
+The tourist trade is mostly seasonal and most visitors are looking for a low key sort of vacation.
 The pace is slower than the rest of the world and if you require the world to operate on a precise clock - you probably won't like Cedar Key.
 It's not uncommon to see a sign in the window of a shop that says "Gone Fishin'" during business hours and they really mean it.
+If you need a chain store, a mall, or traffic light fix to make the day ok for you - don't come to Cedar Key!

-Besides the fishing, nature-viewing, and relaxing, Cedar Key also has two festivals each year - the Arts Festival which happens sometime in mid-April and the Seafood Festival which is in mid-October.
-These two weekends are extremely busy and it's hard to find lodging in town.
-Memorial Day, the Fourth of July, and Labor Day are also "full-house" times.
-If you're planning to visit during these times - be sure to contact us for reservations early!
+Besides the kayaking, fishing, bird-watching, and relaxing, Cedar Key also has two festivals each year - the Cedar Key Fine Arts Festival (aka Annual Old Florida Celebration of the Arts) which is held in April and the Annual Cedar Key Seafood Festival which is held in mid-October.
+These festivals are extremely busy and it's hard to find lodging in Cedar Key.
+Memorial Day, Labor Day, Thanksgiving, Christmas, and New Years are also "full-house" times.
+If you're planning to visit during these times - be sure to locate lodging early!

 - Cedar Key's Online News - the most up to the minute info about Cedar Key.
 Print version produced every two weeks!